BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### FURY (X)

 **DURATION: EXHAUSTION**

-*Chanting strange incantations to invoke a crude form of magic, the caster incites those around them into a reckless and fearless mob of warriors who believe themselves impervious to pain.*

 Every model with this Magical Power will have a bracket after Fury denoting the models that will be affected by the power (e.g., Fury (Goblin)).
 This power targets all friendly models within 6" that are included in the bracket.
 Whilst this power is in effect, all targets will automatically pass any Courage tests they are required to make.
 In the case of **Cavalry** models, a degree of common sense is required when applying this effect.